How to answer Arup graduate interview questions

 When tackling the group exercise, keep in mind the value Sir Ove placed on teamwork and organisation in his key speech (essential reading before any interview) and try to demonstrate those skills.
 Try to help the group come across as organised by offering to take notes, keep time or summarise points.
 Do speak up in the group exercise and make your points, but do so inclusively.
 Build on others’ points (eg ‘Yes, I agree, [NAME], and we could achieve this by…’) or by politely disagreeing instead of shouting them down (eg ‘I think you have a good point, but I think we may be overlooking or forgetting [Y POINT].’).

 How do you tackle Arup’s technical problem and exam-style questions?

 These can change each year and will vary according to the role you are interviewing for.
 However, the following will give you an idea of what to expect.

-One previous transport planning candidate was asked to write an assessment on a transport planning topic and then discuss this during the interview, but others have reported being asked the following ‘exam-style’ questions in their interview instead:
+One previous transport planning candidate was asked to write an assessment on a transport planning topic and then discuss this during the interview, but other transport planning candidates reported being asked the following ‘exam-style’ questions in their interview instead:

 - How would you justify the economic need for building a new railway line between a residential area and a business district?

 - What are the justifications for allowing more trains operators on a franchised line and what are the problems?

 - What technical issues will affect transport planning in the future?

 Design problems and technical questions are intended to test your problem-solving skills and ability to think laterally.
 So explain your thinking in your answers: describe how and why you came to each decision.
 Take ‘how would you justify the economic need..?’ as an example.
 Transport planners need to consider social, environmental and economic issues, so tell the interviewers what information you would need in order to make a proper decision.